patrick-kidger/optimistix/docs/how-to-choose.md

 If your problem is a little bit messy, then try [`optimistix.LevenbergMarquardt`][] or [`optimistix.Dogleg`][].
 (These are compatible with root-finding problems.)

-If your problem is particularly messy, as discussed above, then use a first-order gradient algorithm, e.g. `optimistix.OptaxMinimiser(optax.adabelief, ...)`.
+If your problem is particularly messy, as discussed above, then use a first-order gradient algorithm, e.g. `optimistix.OptaxMinimiser(optax.adabelief(...), ...)`.
 (These are also compatible with root-finding problems.)

 ## Fixed-point problems